zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 ## Introduction

-In this lab, you create a compute instance in Oracle Cloud Infrastructure (OCI), configure X11 forwarding, and prepare the instance for an Oracle Database 19c installation.
+In this lab, you create a compute instance in Oracle Cloud Infrastructure (OCI) and configure X11 forwarding.
 Using X11 forwarding in an SSH session on your local personal computer is one way that you can securely run graphical applications (X clients).
+The advantages of using X11 over an SSH tunnel to run individual applications is that little setup is required and you don’t need to have a desktop environment running in the background on your compute instance.
+You can just start and stop applications as needed.

 For X11 forwarding in SSH to work, your local computer must be running an X server program.
-The X server program manages the interaction between the remote application (the X client, and in this case, the Oracle Database 19c installer) and your computer's hardware.
-In this lab, you use PuTTY on Windows 10 with VcXsrv (X server).
+The X server program manages the interaction between the remote application (the X client, such as the Oracle Database 19c installer) and your computer's hardware.

-You can perform most of the steps in this lab by using Cloud Shell.
+This lab shows you how to set up X11 forwarding on Windows 10 and MacOS.
+The Windows 10 example uses PuTTY with VcXsrv (X Server).
+Some of the steps for Windows involve Cloud Shell.
 Cloud Shell is a small virtual machine running a Bash shell, which you can access through the OCI console.
-You also learn how to use PuTTY and X11 forwarding to connect to your compute instance from your personal computer.
+The macOS example uses XQuartz.

 Estimated Lab Time: 30 minutes